Has J-PARC E07 observed a $\Xi^-_{1s}$ nuclear state?: -- C binding

 Using $b_0=(0.527+{\rm i}0.010)$~fm from fitting $B^{1p}_{\Xi^-}=0.82$~MeV in $^{12}$C~\cite{FG21}, together with $b_1=0$, failed to produce a $\Xi^0_{1p} $--$^{14}$C bound state.
 This agrees with $\Xi^-_{1p}$--$^{12}$C being a Coulomb-assisted bound state, unbound without the $\Xi^-$-nuclear Coulomb potential $V_C$.
 However, a likely source of additional attraction for $\Xi^0_{1p}$--$^{14}$C, with $N\neq Z$, is provided by the $\Xi N$ strong-interaction $V_{\tau}$ isovector component in terms of $b_1\neq 0$.
-Indeed, varying $b_1$ between 0.360 to 0.420~fm produces $\Xi^0_{1p}$--$^{14}$C binding energy of 10.6 to 178 keV, comfortably within IRRAWADDY's binding energy uncertainty.
-These $b_1$ values, relative to $b_0$, are of the same sign and order of magnitude expected from the HAL-QCD lattice derivation of $V_{\Xi N}$~\cite{Sasaki20} and from the chiral EFT calculation at NLO of $\Xi$ in nuclear matter~\cite{HM19}.
-The $\Xi^0_{1p}$ radial wavefunctions generated in this way reach a maximum value between 2.54 to 2.58~fm.
-Interestingly, the $\Xi^-_{1p}$--$^{14}$N Coulomb-assisted bound state wavefunction generated for the same value of $b_0$, but $b_1=0$ as appropriate to the $T=0$ $^{14}$N, reaches its maximum at 2.62~fm, overlapping to better than 0.98 with any of the $\Xi^0_{1p}$--$^{14}$C wavefunctions in the range considered above.
+Indeed, varying $b_1$ between 0.270 to 0.420~fm produces $\Xi^0_{1p}$ binding energies in $^{14}$C ranging between $-$200 to 178 keV, comfortably within IRRAWADDY's binding energy uncertainty, and widths between 274 to 409~keV.{\footnote{Normalizable $1p$ bound states above the $\Xi^0$--$^{14}$C threshold are generated owing to the imaginary part of $V_{\rm opt}^{\Xi}$ in Eq.~(\ref{eq:EEs}), see Ref.~\cite{GTA81} for discussion of $\Sigma$ nuclear states above threshold.}} These $b_1$ values, relative to $b_0$, are of the same sign and order of magnitude expected from the HAL-QCD lattice derivation of $V_{\Xi N}$~\cite{Sasaki20} and from the chiral EFT calculation at NLO of $\Xi$ in nuclear matter~\cite{HM19}.
+The corresponding $\Xi^0_{1p}$ radial wavefunctions reach a maximum value between 2.66 to 2.54~fm in the 378~keV binding energy interval specified above.
+Furthermore, the $\Xi^-_{1p}$--$^{14}$N Coulomb-assisted bound state wavefunction generated for the same value of $b_0$, but $b_1=0$ as appropriate to the $T=0$ $^{14}$N, reaches its maximum at 2.62~fm, overlapping to better than 0.98 with any of the $\Xi^0_{1p}$--$^{14}$C wavefunctions in the range considered above.